MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2cdpextensionwpfsample.md

 <!-- ====================================================================== -->
-## Step 9 - Build and run the project with updated WebView2 SDK
+## Step 9 - Build and run the project with updated packages

 1. In Visual Studio, select **Debug** > **Start Debugging** (`F5`).